mrfearless/libraries/VirtualStack/VirtualStack x86/readme.md

 ### VirtualStackPop

-*Description*: 'Pops' a value from a virtual stack and returns it in the qword value pointed to by lpdwPopValue
+*Description*: 'Pops' a value from a virtual stack and returns it in the `DWORD` value pointed to by lpdwPopValue

 *Parameters*: `hVirtualStack`, `lpdwPopValue`